Freehub

 A freehub is a type of bicycle hub that incorporates a ratcheting mechanism.

 A set of sprockets (called a "cassette") is mounted onto a splined shaft of the freehub to engage the chain.
 The ratcheting mechanism is a part of the hub, in contrast to a freewheel, an older technology, which contains both the sprockets and a ratcheting mechanism in a single unit separate from the hub.
 In many high-end and midrange bicycles, freehubs have replaced freewheel systems.

-A freewheel mechanism allows a rider to stop pedalling whilst the cycle is still in forward motion.
-On a cycle without a freewheel mechanism, the rider has to keep pedalling whenever the cycle is moving.
+Both freehub and freewheel mechanisms allow a rider to stop pedalling whilst the cycle is still in forward motion.
+On a cycle without a such a mechanism, the rider has to keep pedalling whenever the cycle is moving.

 Comparison to freewheels

 The freehub concept answers several drawbacks encountered with the freewheel design: